-The best waffle recipe for fluffy homemade waffles, made simply using only eight ingredients!
-Best of all, it’s a double batch so you have plenty of yummy leftovers!
+This is the BEST waffle recipe for fluffy homemade waffles, made simply using only eight ingredients!
+Even better?
+It’s a double batch waffle recipe so you have plenty of yummy leftovers!

 How NOT to make waffles

 About nine years ago, my husband came home with a gift for me…a $30 Cuisinart waffle maker he saw at Target!
 He loved waffles, and wanted me to make some homemade waffles for him…so was the gift really for me or him, hmm?